-In our most recent Masterclass, hosted in partnership between the database experts at ScyllaDB and Pythian, we dove into the factors for decision-making, and made the case for wide column NoSQL databases.
+In our most recent Masterclass, hosted in partnership between the database experts at ScyllaDB, the fastest NoSQL Database, and Pythian, we dove into the factors for decision-making, and made the case for wide column NoSQL databases.
 How and why they are used for modern high performance applications?
 How do you get the most out of a wide column database?

 The Case for Wide Column NoSQL